CORE VIRTUES FOUNDATION

 March is Women's History Month!

 Our recommendations for "Heroes" this month are "Heroines" because we're celebrating Women's History month!
-Take some time to learn about the trail-blazers and little-known female movers and shakers, who have made our world a better place.
+Take some time to learn about the trail-blazers and female movers and shakers who have made our world a better place.

 The Bravest Woman in America.
 Marissa Moss.
 Illustrated by Andrea U’Ren.
 Tricycle Press, Berkeley, 2011.
 (K-3) Responsibility, Courage